mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

     //
     listPush.apply( $h1_list, $h2_list );

-Do be aware that manipulating data in-place on array-like objects can be dangerous.  jQuery methods, for example, might get corrupted if they rely on cached property values such as list length.
+Remember that manipulating data in-place on array-like objects can be dangerous.  jQuery methods, for example, might get corrupted if they rely on cached property values such as list length.
 Tread lightly and test thoroughly, Padawan.